Edward W. Carney Distinguished Service Award

 F. Clarke Fraser New Investigator Award

 This award honors F. Clarke Fraser, one of the founding members of the Society for Birth Defects Research and Prevention, for his many contributions to the field of developmental toxicology.
-The awardee will give a presentation related to their research as a demonstration to pre- and postdoctoral students of the development of an independent career in birth defects research.
+The award recipient must be an active member of the Society for Birth Defects Research and Prevention with evidence of a successful, independent research career in birth defects research.
+This year's award recipient is Bevin E. Blake, PhD, US Environmental Protection Agency.

 Patricia Rodier Mid-Career Award in Research and Mentoring

-This award honors the legacy of Dr. Patricia Rodier, a past President of the Developmental Neurotoxicology Society (DNTS) and a Council member of the Society for Birth Defects Research and Prevention.
-The award is presented in a joint session during the concurrent annual meetings of BDRP and DNTS.
-The awardee will give a presentation related to his/her research that is intended to serve as a demonstration of independent mid-career research in a field relevant to BDRP and DNTS.
+This award honors the legacy of Dr. Patricia Rodier, a past President of the Developmental Neurotoxicology Society and a past Council member of the Society for Birth Defects Research and Prevention.
+The purpose of the award is to recognize a mid-career individual who has demonstrated a successful, independent research career and a track record of mentorship.
+This year's award recipient is Natacha M. De Genna, PhD, University of Pittsburgh.

 Society for Birth Defects Research and Prevention Innovator Award